General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Discussion

 We conclude that there is a significant structure-function relationship between global variation in cortical isotropic volume fraction $f_\text{iso}$ and performance in oral reading and picture vocabulary tests.
-A significant trend is also observed for the general $f_{\text{iso}}$ factor and card sorting test performance, although this is carried by correlation with a smaller group of regions, indicating that the trend is less adequately captured by a global measure of tissue microstructure.
-This is reflected in the larger $p$-value for CardSort reported in Table \ref{tab:mult-reg}.
-We expect these results are robust to partial-voluming thanks to the inclusion of weighted-average volume as a covariate.
-The observed trend relating $f_\text{iso}$ to cognition is expected as previous work has established, for example, relation between $f_\text{iso}$ and cognitive impairment \cite{Yu2024-go}, or decreased $f_\text{iso}$ in language-processing regions for subjects with language impairments \cite{cabana2018effects}.
+A significant trend is also observed for the general $f_{\text{icvf}}$ factor and flanker test performance, although this is a weaker correlation , driven by associations with a smaller group of regions, indicating that the trend is less adequately captured by a global measure of tissue microstructure.
+This is reflected in the larger $p$-value for Flanker reported in Fig. \ref{fig:fitted-lines}.
+We expect these results to be robust to partial-voluming , thanks to residualization over region volume.
+Using generic F-test power analysis, we find the resulting $r$ values (Fig. \ref{fig:fitted-lines}) all have power greater than $0.80$ for $N = 1000$ and $\alpha = 0.05$ ($\text{power} = 0.87$, $0.99$, $0.99$ for Flanker, ReadEng and PicVocab respectively).
+We make no claims of independence between cognitive-structural associations, as our study is focused on pairwise trends between GMF and cognition.
+We leave open the possibility of collinearity, i.e., that a common cognitive mechanism underlies, e.g., both the ReadEng--$f_\text{iso}$ GMF and PicVocab--$f_\text{iso}$ GMF trends.
+For instance, Flanker has correlation coefficients $0.16$ and $0.18$ for ReadEng and PicVocab respectively, and ReadEng and PicVocab have correlation coefficient $0.67$.